Transferring data to Snowflake

 2. Click Save.

-To configure transfer settings, follow these steps:
+To configure the settings for loading data into Snowflake, follow these steps:

-1. Select the Workspace you work with in Adverity and then, in the platform navigation menu, click Datastreams.
+1. Select the workspace you work with in Adverity and then, in the platform navigation menu, click Datastreams.

-1. In the Destinations section, find the Snowflake Destination in the list, and click on the right.
+1. In the Destinations section, find the Snowflake destination in the list, and click on the right.

-2. Click Destination Settings.
+2. Click Destination settings.

 1. Fill in the following fields: